lukesmurray/linked-notes-vscode/README.md

 4. Try typing a wikilink in the new note.
 For example `[[goodbye world]]`
 5. Right click on the wikilink `[[goodbye world]]` and select [Go to definition](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_go-to-definition).
 A new file will be created with the title `goodbye world` and the name `goodbye-world.md`.
 6. In the `goodbye world` note try creating a reference to the `hello world` note with a wikilink `[[hello world]]`.
 7. Now the `goodbye world` and `hello world` notes contain references to each other.
 You can see these references in the backlinks panel in the explorer, follow either reference using go to definition, or view [all references](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_find-all-references-view) to either wikilink.
+Additionally you can hover on links to see a preview of the materialized page.

 ## Features